Thanks for visiting!

 GLUTEN: Over the past 50 years gluten consumption has increased dramatically.
 People are consuming about 50 times more

-gluten these days due to the many food choices that now contain gluten and bakers who are adding more high gluten flour to their baked goods.
+gluten these days due to the many food choices that now contain gluten.
+Additionally, bakers have begun adding more high gluten flour to their baked goods to increase the yield and improve consistency.
 Gluten is like "glue"

 and our digestive systems are not able to properly absorb the massive